colabottles/toddl/posts/an-event-apart-boston-2018.md

 Yes, she did. what I took away from her talk was to let your users’ needs define the building blocks you’ll need for your design system (if you even need one… more on that shortly).
 I can carry this to the table when I get back to the office and weigh heavily if we do indeed need a design system, or not.

-Next up was Una Kravets, who spoke on &quot;Why Design Systems Fail&quot;.
+Next up was Una Kravets, who spoke on &ldquo;Why Design Systems Fail&rdquo;.

 A Design System can be a style guide or visual pattern library.
 It can also be design tooling; a component library; voice and tone guidelines; design usage documentation; and more.